-VERSION NUMBER DATE REVISED DESCRIPTION OF REVISIONS 1 July 30, 2019 Original Version 2 March 29, 2021 Major revisions to streamline the whole document, consolidate information and to further explain specific items.
+VERSION NUMBER DATE REVISED DESCRIPTION OF REVISIONS 1 July 30, 2019 Original Version 2 March 29, 2021 Major revisions to streamline the whole document, consolidate information, and to further explain specific items.
 The changes are not marked, as this copy replaces the original in its entirety.
+3 March 10, 2022 This revision was made to include Puerto Rico's Executive Order about appraisal requirements for all properties being acquired; provides further clarification to the Non-Responsive Household policy; expands upon certain Acquisition and Relocation requirements, as well as requirements for Subrecipients.